studiopress/genesis-author-pro/readme.txt

 == Changelog ==

 = 2.0 =
-* Add the ability to display the book details (Price, ISBN, author...) using native blocks.
+* Added the ability to display the book details (Price, ISBN, author...) using native blocks.
 * You will find, on the block editor, a new category called "Author Pro" containing all the new available blocks.

 = 1.2.2 =